Explainable Semantic Communication for Text Tasks: Introduction

-However, the features extracted via deep learning models are unexplainable and lack human language logic.
-To solve this problem, the authors in \cite{Jiang_KG, Wang_Attention, Wang_Attention2} proposed to use the knowledge graph instead of features to represent semantics, which can decompose texts into multiple triplets.
-All of these works aim at recovering the original text at the receiver, rather than implementing a specific task.
-The entities in such a representation method are well-defined without ambiguity, since knowledge graphs are usually used as generic databases, and the information contained in them is clear and general.
-However, the textual statements in daily language are dependent on each other, and most of the words are only applicable to a specific context.
-There exist a large number of words that are ambiguous and have various meanings according to the contexts, which cannot be extracted completely via the existing methods in \cite{Jiang_KG, Wang_Attention, Wang_Attention2}.
+{In \cite{Uysal, Kountouris, Ma_explainable, Jiang_KG, Hu_robust, Wang_Attention2}, the authors proposed a number of methods for explainable semantic communications.
+The authors in\cite{Uysal} and \cite{Kountouris} proposed a semantic communication framework tailored for real-time control systems, where the control signals were treated as the semantic information of the data.
+However, it should be noted that utilizing control signals as semantic information may not be suitable for transmitting text or image data, as control signals are unable to capture the content associated with textual or visual information.
+The authors in \cite{Ma_explainable} proposed an explainable and robust semantic communication framework to disentangles features into independent and semantically interpretable features.
+However, this work is specifically dedicated to the field of image transmission and does not encompass text-related applications.
+Moreover, the authors in \cite{Jiang_KG, Hu_robust, Wang_Attention2} proposed to use the knowledge graph instead of features to represent text semantics, which could decompose texts into multiple triplets.
+The entities in such a representation method were well-defined without ambiguity, since knowledge graphs were usually used as generic databases, and the information contained in them was clear and general.
+However, the textual statements in daily language depend on each other, and most of the words are only applicable to a specific context.
+A large number of ambiguous words could not be extracted completely via the existing methods in \cite{Jiang_KG, Hu_robust, Wang_Attention2}.
+In addition, all of these works aimed at recovering the original text at the receiver, rather than implementing a specific task, which may lead to some task-irrelevant semantic redundancy.}